harshen/jquery-autofill/README.md

 ## <a id="Introduction"></a>Introduction

-**Autofill** is a jQuery plugin for autofilling textboxes or textarea from another textboxes or textareas.
+**Autofill** is a jQuery plugin for autofilling textboxes or textareas from another textboxes or textareas.

 ## <a id="Overview"></a>Overview